niels1004/md-notes/line-ending-conversion.md

 # Delete all tracked files from working directory
 git ls-files -z | xargs -0 rm -f

-# Checkout all files from index
+# Checkout all files from index - this will apply the LF -> CRLF transformation
 git checkout-index -a

 # Update index